-- > The gain on foreign exchange is associated with movements arising on cash deposits and intercompany loan balances held by the Company in currencies other than Sterling. - > The change in fair value of special warrant liability relates to the placement of 88,060,100 special warrants at a price of 7.5 pence per warrant on 9 March 2021.
+- > The gain on foreign exchange is associated with movements arising on cash deposits and intercompany loan balances held by the Company in currencies other than the functional currency of the entities in the Group (Sterling for UK and Isle of Man entities and Brazilian Reais for the Brazilian subsidiaries). - > The change in fair value of derivatives relates to the conversion option embedded derivative on the convertible loan notes.
+The embedded derivative is measured at fair value through profit and loss. - > The change in fair value of special warrant liability in 2021 related to the placement of 88,060,100 special warrants at a price of 7.5 pence per warrant on 9 March 2021.
 The Special Warrants have been classified as a financial instrument under IFRS and measured at fair value through profit and loss.